 Elevating Voices: Visualizing Social Justice Through Art

 A series of art that recognizes the need for and facilitates discussions around the complexities of racial and social justice while elevating and empowering the voices of underrepresented populations and groups.
 After an open call to artists, the School of Social Work has collected 8 installations to complete the series.

-The series is made possible through the generosity of our alumni, donors, and funding from the John N. Chester Estate Endowment Fund and Dr. Barry Ackerson, Professor Emeritus
+The series was made possible through the generosity of our alumni, donors, and funding from the John N. Chester Estate Endowment Fund and Dr. Barry Ackerson, Professor Emeritus

 Installment #1: "Year 401"